cairo-book/cairo-book/src/ch206-00-runner.md

 The Cairo Runner is the main executable program that orchestrates the execution of a compiled Cairo program.
 It is the practical implementation of the theoretical Cairo machine, bringing together the memory model, execution model, builtins, and hints.

-Its current implementation is written in Rust, developped by [LambdaClass](https://github.com/lambdaclass/cairo-vm) and it is available as a standalone binary, as well as a library.
+Its current implementation is written in Rust, developed by [LambdaClass](https://github.com/lambdaclass/cairo-vm) and it is available as a standalone binary, as well as a library.

 ## Runner Modes